fuhengwu2021/distributedai/chapter7-sglang-and-advanced-inference-architectures/chapter7.md

 ### Session Affinity and Cache Locality

-**Session Affinity** is critical for maintaining cache locality in distributed inference.
+**Session Affinity** is critical for maintaining cache locality in distributed inference. **While vLLM's continuous batching optimizes throughput by batching requests together, SGLang's session affinity ensures that requests from the same conversation are routed to the same worker**, maintaining KV cache locality and achieving 2-3x latency reduction for follow-up requests.
+This request-level routing strategy is particularly effective for interactive chat applications where session persistence matters.

 **How It Works:**